livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

     - There is no exact checkpoint for the `_round`, but there are checkpoints before and after it: return the first checkpointed value **after** the searched `_round`.
       - The rationale for this is that the `BONDING_MANAGER.nextRoundTotalActiveStake()` will stay frozen until the next round is initialized, so the effective total active stake for the uncheckpointed round (consistent with the individual accounts checkpoints) will be the same as the next round to be initialized after it.
     - There is no exact checkpoint for the `_round`, but there are checkpoints before it: return `BONDING_MANAGER.nextRoundTotalActiveStake()`
       - The rationale for consistency here is the same as above.
 This solves for the case of querying the total stake in the current round before it is initialized or querying for the next round.
-The latter is required when returning the current total supply of votes, asquery 1 round ahead for voting power.
+The latter is required when returning the current `totalSupply` of votes, as the voting power functions query 1 round ahead.
 - `hasCheckpoint`
   - Returns whether the provided `_account` has any checkpoint already registered.
   - This is a utility to help initialize an account checkpoint on the first deployment of this checkpointing system.
 The protocol explorer will allow users to initialize their bonding checkpoints as a "Register to Vote" call to action.
 - `getBondingStateAt`
   - Returns the active stake and delegate of an `_account` in the specified `_round`, calculated using the checkpoint with the highest `startRound` lower or equal to the `_round`.
   - If there are no checkpoints for the `_account` or the lowest checkpoint `startRound` is after the searched `_round`, a zero `delegateAddress` and `amount` should be returned.
-  - The returned `delegateAddress` is the address that the `_account` was bonding their stake to on the beginning of that `_round`.
+  - The returned `delegateAddress` is the address that the `_account` was bonding their stake to on the start of that `_round`.
     - In the case of transcoders, this must always be their own address due to self-delegation.
     - The result must be exactly the same as the `delegateAddress` that would have been returned by `BONDING_MANAGER.getDelegator(_account)` at the **start** of the `_round`.
   - The returned `amount` has a different behavior depending on if the address is a transcoder (delegate) or a delegator: